rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-virtual-interface.rst

 You can create a maximum of one virtual interface per instance per network.

-You can use the virtual interface extension to:

-*  List the virtual interfaces for a server instance.

-*  Create a virtual interface.

-*  Delete a virtual interface for a network from a server instance.
+.. note::

    When you delete a virtual interface, the associated network is detached from the server instance.

-.. note::

-   If you want to delete an isolated network, the network cannot be attached to any server.
+Also, if you want to delete an isolated network, the network cannot be attached to any server.
 Delete the virtual interface for the isolated network, and then you can delete the network.

 API operations for virtual interfaces extension
 -----------------------------------------------